 That’s like asking one person to perform an entire symphony.
 Sure, it’s not impossible, but would anyone want to listen to it?

 Like everything else in the design process, this is variability here.
 The exact amount of design resources you need for your project depends on your scope.

 I’ve already written more extensively about when it’s best to hire one designer and when you work with a UX agency, so if you’re on the fence, you can read that comparison for more detail.

 It would be disingenuous to pretend that UX design should be well understood by everyone.
 The industry’s rapid rise in popularity means more people than ever are thinking about how to use it to improve products and services.

 But in our rush to adopt UX design and prioritize the user experience, we must be mindful of what makes this discipline successful in the first place.

-And that means understanding how some of the core concepts work, so designers and researchers can do the work that’s required to build optimized experiences.
+That means understanding how some core concepts work, so designers and researchers can do the work required to build optimized experiences.